KristinaEngland/design-system/components/footer.md

 ## Accessibility and Usability

-- Ensrue focus indicators meet color contrast guidelines in the footer - often if only one set of focus indicators are designed for a site, they are tested up against the body content, which has a light background, but not up against the header and footer content (which is often put against a dark background).
+- Ensure focus indicators meet color contrast guidelines in the footer - often if only one set of focus indicators are designed for a site, they are tested up against the body content, which has a light background, but not up against the header and footer content (which is often put against a dark background).
 - Text in the footer should be short and easily scannable.
 - Footer links should point to content that might answer a visitor’s remaining questions.
 - Ensure social media icons have labels behind the scenes that are easy and intuitive for both speech recognition and screen reader users.
+- If you have a email newsletter, include the sign up form for it in the footer as this has become the standard place in which users look for this sign up form.

 ## HTML and CSS